peptide-digest/Peptide-Digest/docs/getting_started.rst

     .. code-block:: python

-        from transformers import AutoTokenizer, AutoModelForCausalLM
+        from transformers import AutoTokenizer, AutoModelForCausalLM, BitsAndBytesConfig
         import torch

+        model_path = "path/to/model"
-        tokenizer = AutoTokenizer.from_pretrained("../gemma-7b-it")
+        tokenizer = AutoTokenizer.from_pretrained(model_path)
-        model = AutoModelForCausalLM.from_pretrained("../gemma-7b-it", torch_dtype=torch.bfloat16)
+        model = AutoModelForCausalLM.from_pretrained(model_path, config=BitsAndBytesConfig())
         model = model.to("cuda")

 .. note::

     The Torch and Transformers libraries are required to use the LLM.
-These have been installed as dependencies of PeptideDigest, so you should not need to install them separately.
+Please make sure that your version of Torch is compabitle with CUDA.
+    Take a look at the `Pytorch website <https://pytorch.org/get-started/locally/>`_ for more information on how to install Pytorch with CUDA support.